ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of snow after 3am.
 Partly cloudy.
 Low around 28, with temperatures rising to around 35 overnight.
-South southwest
+South wind
-         wind 8 to 13 mph, with gusts as high as 23 mph.
+         7 to 13 mph, with gusts as high as 23 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">